We may receive a small commission if you purchase an item using an affiliate link on this post.

-One of the beautiful things about Australia was the cinematography.
+The cinematography in Australia was beautiful work.
 The wild color of the Australian Outback saturated every scene.
 Beautifully juxtaposed were lush scenes during the wet with Drover and Sarah’s fledgling romance and her growing relationship with Nullah.
-With a setting such as this wild, beautiful country, the romance of Australia truly does shine.
+With a setting such as this wild country, the romance of Australia truly does shine.
 Don’t expect a sweeping epic but I think you’ll still enjoy the easy experience that is Australia.

 Content Note: Rated PG-13 for some violence, sensuality, and brief strong language.

 Where to Watch: Australia is currently available on HBO OnDemand and to rent through streaming video services.

 “I think this is the beginning of a beautiful